 “Then there was one of those sleezy, pasty-faced butlers, who acted like a ghost and didn’t make any noise when he moved” – Sergeant Heath

-The Van Dine books by Willard Huntington Wright, with their strict rules of engagement in terms of character and plot, feel like that to me, especially the initial quartet (well, three plus one as the fourth was added after the success of the initial ‘trilogy) that for many remain for most the peak of his accomplishment.
-When Wright realised just how successful he was decided to do little else – producing three more books that strain a little to match that initial burst of activity.
+The Van Dine books by Willard Huntington Wright, with their strict rules of engagement in terms of character and plot, feel like that to me, especially the initial quartet (well, three plus one as the fourth was added after the success of the initial ‘trilogy) that for many fans remain the peak of his accomplishment.
+When Wright realised just how financially successful his fiction writing was, he decided to do little else – producing three more books that strain a little to match that initial burst of activity.
 After that the movie deals became more important, audiences started to become less keen on the rigid formula and less interested in seeing behind the impenetrable facade of its intellectually superhuman hero.

 “Can’t a man get drowned without having a lot of policemen all over the place?”
 His voice was loud and shrill.
 “Montague–bah!
 The world’s better off without him.
 I wouldn’t give him tank space with my Guppies–and I feed them to the Scalares.”